linuxserver/docker-thelounge/README.md

 To setup user account(s)

-+ edit /config/config.json changing the value `public: true,` to false, restart the container and enter the following
++ edit /config/config.json changing the value `public: true,` to `public: false,`  restart the container and enter the following

 + `docker exec -it thelounge node /app/node_modules/thelounge/index.js --home /config add <user>`

-+ Enter a password when prompted, restart the container
++ Enter a password when prompted, restart the container once again.

 + You should now be prompted for a password on the webinterface.